mzlee/notes/inky-dune-visor/notes.md

    The version is the same.
 I don't know about the rest of it yet.
    Let's print out the entire `vmcs` to check.

-2. Can we just allocate and attach a new VCPU to the queue of schedulable VCPU's?
+2. Can we just allocate and attach a new VCPU to some queue of schedulable VCPU's?

 3. How does `vmx_launch` (Dune) compare to `vmx_vcpu_run` (KVM)?

-4.
+4. How do the `vcpu`'s differ?